 Perhaps all these benefits help explain why the online communities market is expected to reach $1.2 billion by 2019.
 In fact, 74% of large companies have established online communities already, whereas only 40% of small businesses have one.

 The question then becomes: how do you make the move?
-How do you successfully migrate an existing community from one platform to another?
+How do you successfully execute a community migration from one platform to another?
 How do you ensure engagement and support remain the same or improve?

-10 Tips for the Successful Onboarding of New Community Spaces
+10 Tips for a Successful Migration to a New Community Space

 - Keep all lines of communication open, including across separate digital communities.
 This ensures that you can communicate with everyone, even stragglers.
 Communication is key, and also should be timely and relevant.